 The Annual Meeting is called for the purposes set forth in the attached Notice of Annual Meeting of Stockholders.
-Management is unaware of any matters for action by shareholders at this meeting other than those described in such Notice.
-The enclosed proxy, however, will confer discretionary authority with respect to matters which are not known to management at the date of printing hereof and which may properly come before the Annual Meeting or any adjournment thereof.
-It is the intention of the proxy holders to vote in accordance with their best judgment on any such matters.
+We are not aware of any matters for action by stockholders at this meeting other than those described in the Notice.
+The enclosed proxy, however, will confer discretionary authority with respect to matters that are not known at the date of printing hereof and which may properly come before the Annual Meeting or any adjournment thereof.
+The proxy holders intend to vote in accordance with their best judgment on any such matters.

-ALL SHAREHOLDERS ARE URGED TO COMPLETE, SIGN, DATE AND RETURN THE ACCOMPANYING PROXY CARD IN THE ENCLOSED ENVELOPE.
+PLEASE COMPLETE, SIGN, DATE AND RETURN THE ACCOMPANYING PROXY CARD IN THE ENCLOSED ENVELOPE.